rabbitmq/rabbitmq-stream-go-client/README.md

 firstOffset, err := stats.FirstOffset() // first offset of the stream

-// LastOffset - The last offset in the stream.
-// return last offset in the stream
-// error if there is no first offset yet lastOffset, err := stats.LastOffset() // last offset of the stream

 // CommittedChunkId - The ID (offset) of the committed chunk (block of messages) in the stream.
 //
 //	It is the offset of the first message in the last chunk confirmed by a quorum of the stream